What to do when you are disinherited.

 Have you been shocked to discover you have been disinherited by a loved one?
 Do you want to know if there is any legal action you can take?

 When someone has been disinherited there are several legal options open to them.
-These include making an Inheritance Act claim, challenging the validity of the Will, or bringing an equitable interest case.
+These include:

-The Inheritance Act allows selected categories of people to challenge a Will in order to seek a fairer distribution of the estate.
+The Inheritance (Provision for Family and Dependants) Act 1975 allows selected categories of people to challenge a Will in order to seek a fairer distribution of the estate from the court.
 So even if you have been specifically excluded from a Will, you may still be entitled to financial provision from the estate.

-Inheritance Act claims are governed by strict time limits.
-Therefore, if you are considering a claim it is important to speak to us as quickly as you can and to avoid delay.
-We offer a free case assessment service and our expert lawyers will be able to tell you whether you qualify to make an Inheritance Act claim and if so, what your claim could be worth.
+Inheritance Act claims are governed by the six month rule.
+So, if you are considering a claim it is important to speak to us as quickly as you can and to avoid delay.
+Our expert lawyers will be able to tell you whether you qualify to make an Inheritance Act claim, and, if so, what your claim could be worth.

 Challenging the validity of a Will